Linen Quarter, Belfast: People associated with the Linen Quarter

 Francis Joy (3 August 1697 – 10 June 1790) established Belfast's first paper mill along the Blackstaff River, on grounds near the eastern end of today's Ormeau Avenue.
 Joy was an entrepreneur who founded the Belfast News Letter in 1737 (thereby making it the oldest continuously running English language daily newspaper) and developed the family business to include papermaking due to a shortage of paper for his newsletters.
 Joy Street is named after him.

 Andrew Mulholland (1791 – 24 August 1866) donated the organ to Ulster Hall in 1862.
 He was originally a cotton manufacturer who kick-started Belfast's world leading mechanised linen industry by establishing the first large-scale linen mill in York Street in 1830.

 Sir William Ewart (22 November 1817 – 1 August 1889) was an Irish linen manufacturer based in the Ewart's Buildings on Bedford Street.
 He acted as president of the Irish Linen Trade Association and was elected as mayor of Belfast in 1859.
 Ewart also served as Member of Parliament (MP) between 1878 until his death in 1889.

-Sir Otto Moses Jaffe (13 August 1846 – 29 April 1929) was a German-born British businessman who headed the family business ‘The Jaffe Brothers’ at Bedford Street (now the site of 10 Square Hotel) and managed to built it up to become the largest linen exporter in Ireland.
+Sir Otto Moses Jaffe (13 August 1846 – 29 April 1929) was a German-born British businessman who headed the family business ‘The Jaffe Brothers’ at Bedford Street (now the site of 10 Square Hotel) and managed to build it up to become the largest linen exporter in Ireland.
 He was elected Lord Mayor of Belfast twice due to his prominence and became the first Jewish Lord Mayor.